9 of the Best Collard Greens Varieties to Grow at Home

 Whatever your pleasure, these broad-leafed vegetables are tasty and nutritious, and they deserve a place in your garden.

-But did you know that there are several different cultivars to choose from?
+But did you know that there are several different collard cultivars to choose from?

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-Let’s take a look at some of the top varieties, favorites among gardeners who love their leafy greens.
+Let’s take a look at some of the top collard greens varieties, favorites among gardeners who love their leafy greens.

-An improved ‘Vates’ type known to produce high yields, ‘Champion’ matures in about 75 days, with a height of 24-36 inches and spread of about 30 inches.
+An improved ‘Vates’ collard green known to produce high yields, ‘Champion’ matures in about 75 days, with a height of 24 to 36 inches and spread of about 30 inches.

-With large, dark blue-green leaves that are a bit crumpled, this type is slow to bolt.
-And after picking, harvests can be stored in the fridge longer than other types, while maintaining a tasty texture.
+With large, dark blue-green leaves that are a bit crumpled, and harvests can be stored in the fridge longer than other types, while maintaining a tasty texture.

 ‘Champion’